- Is it safe to buy medicine online?

 How to message the doctors?

-Registered account account holders who are already logged in can message the doctors at any time.
-Messages can also be sent for to the doctors at the end of the order process.
+Registered account account holders who are already logged-in can message the doctors at any time.
+Messages can also be sent to the doctors at the end of the order process.

 When a message MUST be sent to the doctors

 Doctors usually have enough information to issue a prescription based on your answers to questionnaires.
-If you make duplicate orders for the same item or are ordering the items repeatedly the doctor will want more information before issuing a prescription.
-If you do NOT send additional information the doctor may decline and refund your order.
-The erectile dysfunction medications, Viagra, Cialis and Levitra are an exception, as they are routinely ordered as duplicates and repeats.
+If you make duplicate orders for the same item or are ordering the items repeatedly the doctor may request more information before issuing a prescription.
+If you do NOT send additional information when requested the doctor may decline and refund your order.
+Many medicines are routinely ordered as duplicates and repeats and some medicines may be ordered in advance for when they may be needed.

 Why do doctors sometimes message about orders?

-You may receive an email from the doctor asking you to log into your account (top right of screen) to see and reply to a message the doctor has sent you.
+You may receive an email from the doctor asking you to log-in to your account to see and reply to a message the doctor has sent you.
 Doctors may wish to message you with additional information or may wish you to provide additional information before issuing your prescription.
 Additional information is sometimes required if orders are placed for the same medication at the same time or too frequently.

 Has the doctor sent me a message?

-Advisory emails are sent when doctors send messages.
+Advisory emails are sent when doctors post messages to your account to read.
 The advisory emails do not contain sensitive details.